Supporting Students in Difficulty

 Some course instructors have questions or concerns about expectations for academic integrity.
 The Office of Community Standards (OCS) receives inquiries and provides guidance with respect to the Stanford Honor Code and Fundamental Standard.
 You can find tips for instructors and TAs on the OCS website.

 If you are concerned about a student's physical or mental well-being, we strongly recommend consulting the Red Folder mentioned above.
-In addition, you may reach out to the Student Support Team via phone or email:
+In addition, you may reach out to the Student Support Team via phone, online, or through email:

 - For urgent situations, you may call the Dean On Call (DOC) at 650-504-8022.
 The DOC is accessible 24/7, and is responsible for providing immediate support, resources, and referrals to undergraduate students, staff, and faculty during a crisis and in emergency situations.

 - For non-urgent student concerns, please fill out the secure online form here instead.
 This allows the Student Support Team to keep the DOC phone line free for emergency situations only.
 You may use the online form to report your concern to both the Dean of Students office and the student's Resident Director and Neighborhood Program Director.

 - For general inquiries, you may also email the Student Support Team at email@example.com.

 - Find out more at the Student Support Team website.